 Thus the "Coco" parfum selling at 10 times the price of the eau de toilette.
 Brand name plays into the price, too, of course.
 It's tough to imagine concentration accounts entirely for Clive Christian's "No. 1," which runs $865 for 1.6 ounces.
 Though it's worth noting that if you're partial to that scent (Neiman Marcus calls it "Oriental-ambery"), it really is all or nothing: No. 1 doesn't come in eau de parfum.

-For more information on perfume, fragrance chemistry and related topics, check out the links on the next page.
+For more information on perfume, fragrance chemistry and related topics, check out the links below.